 The Gallery’s photographic and video collections include work by major international figures, as well as world-renowned Manitoba photographers.Learn More >>>

 The WAG holds notable collections of art from the Flemish and German Renaissance, as well as British, 19th and 20th century French, German Expressionist, and 20th century American art.Learn More >>>

-Please note that due to construction of the WAG Inuit Art Centre, we have instituted a loan moratorium.
+Please note that we have instituted a loan moratorium.